 Department Chair - Sherell Byrd

-Professors - Sherell Byrd, Deborah M. Kendall, and Joseph C. Ortega
+Professors - Sherell Byrd, Deborah M. Kendall, J. Page Lindsey, Joseph C. Ortega, and Thomas P. Sluss

-Associate Professors - John M. Condie, Cynthia E. Dott, Ginny Hutchins and Julie Korb
+Assistant Professors - Cynthia E. Dott, Ginny Hutchins, and Julie Korb

 Visiting Instructor - Cathleen Hartney